WisconsinAIVision/MixNMatch/README.md

 ### Downloading pretrained models

-Pretrained generator models for CUB, Stanford Dogs are available at this [link](https://drive.google.com/open?id=1c4NtKyccBNDuh_vqB-KlzZpRv9cQxEI7).
+Pretrained models for CUB are available at this [link](https://drive.google.com/open?id=1c4NtKyccBNDuh_vqB-KlzZpRv9cQxEI7).
 Download and extract them in the `models` directory.

 ## Evaluating the model